epi2me-labs/wf-transcriptomes/README.md

 * https://github.com/nanoporetech/pipeline-nanopore-denovo-isoforms
 ---
 ## Overview
-* cDNA or direct RNA reads are initially and optionally preprocessed by [pychopper](https://github.com/nanoporetech/pychopper) for identification of full-length reads, as well as trimming and orientation correction. <br>
+* cDNA reads are initially preprocessed by [pychopper](https://github.com/nanoporetech/pychopper) for identification of full-length reads, as well as trimming and orientation correction (This step is omited for direct RNA reads)

 Reference-based approach
 * Full length reads are mapped to a supplied reference genome using [minimap2](https://github.com/lh3/minimap2) <br>